RobSero/eBay-price-checker/README.md

 Flask was an exceptionally fast microframework to get my server running and the simplicity of it was incredible.
 Overall, there are only three actively used python files in my project structure to handle the whole server side.

-`App.py` handles all the controllers in a simple syntax while the other two files are separated into their concerns: Webscraping and spreadsheet writing.
+`app.py` handles all the controllers in a simple syntax while the other two files are separated into their concerns: Webscraping and spreadsheet writing.

-Going forward, I will certainly highly consider using Flask for basic projects on sprints but I personally prefer the robustness of Django for most situations I believe I will encounter in the future.
+Going forward, I will highly consider using Flask for basic projects on sprints but I personally prefer the robustness of Django for most situations I believe I will encounter in the future.
 The fact that there was no database required meant that Flask was ideal for just providing a few simple endpoints to my client side.

 ### **4.2 - Webscraping**